 • Present/permanent address.
 If an author has moved since the work described in the article was done, or was visiting at the time, a 'Present address' (or 'Permanent address') may be indicated as a footnote to that author's name.
 The address at which the author actually did the work must be retained as the main, affiliation address.
 Superscript Arabic numerals are used for such footnotes.

-The above-mentioned information should be provided on the first page of the manuscript.
+The above-mentioned information should be provided on the front page of the manuscript.

 Abstract

-The abstract should not exceed 300 words limit.
-A concise and factual abstract is required.
+The abstract should not exceed the 350-word limit.
+It should be a structured abstract.
+A structured abstract includes the headings of “Objective”, “Materials and Methods”, “Results” and “Conclusion”.
 The abstract should state briefly the purpose of the research, the principal results, and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
-For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
-Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.
+For this reason, references should be avoided.
+Also, non-standard or uncommon abbreviations should be avoided, but if essential, they must be defined at their first mention in the abstract itself.

 Keywords